The final home walkthrough checklist in NYC

 You finally made it and can see the closing around the corner.
 You are hours away from getting the keys to your new place.
-One of the last steps of the purchase process is the final home walkthrough in NYC.
-The walkthrough is the final inspection before changing ownership.
+The final home walkthrough in NYC is one of the last steps of the purchase process, and the walkthrough is the final inspection before changing ownership.
 It is never a good idea to blow off the final walkthrough.
 In this post, we will give you a final home walkthrough checklist.

 What Is the Final home Walkthrough?

 It is the last inspection of the property by a buyer and his broker right before closing.
-Brokers usually schedule the walk-through the day before closing.
-In some cases, it takes place on the very day of the closing.
+Brokers usually schedule the walkthrough the day before closing; sometimes, it takes place on the very day of the closing.

-Lastly, both the buyer’s and the seller’s agent attend along with the buyer.
+Lastly, both the buyer and seller’s real estate agents attend with the buyer.

 What Is the Purpose of a Final Walkthrough?

-What to look for the final home walkthrough in NYC
+What to look for during the final home walkthrough in NYC

-A general home walkthrough checklist to follow is the following.
+A general home final walkthrough checklist to follow is the following.

 - All light fixtures work.

 - Walls and floors not damaged